itsjameshan/tweet-gary/README.md

 #### Pandas dashboard

 Run the `app.py` script from the repository root folder.
-Copy-paste `http://0.0.0.0:5002/` to your browser.
+Copy and paste `http://0.0.0.0:5002/` to your browser.
 The browser will show the map and charts in **7 seconds** after loading data from the postgresql, and show
 * **Number of tweets** in a period of time,
 * The users **followers numbers**,
 * **Tweets content** when used garyvee hashtag,